-- 85. In accordance with Paragraph 12(1)(b) (where the firm is an FSB) or 12(1)(c) (where the firm is a PB) of Schedule 3, the firm shall, if it comprises more than one individual, nominate a person to - - (a) receive disclosures, under Part I of the Disclosure Law and Section 12 or Section 15 of the Terrorism Law (a "Nominated Officer"), in the absence of the MLRO, and - (b) otherwise carry out the functions of the MLRO in that officer's absence, and ensure that all employees are aware of the name of that Nominated Officer.
+- 85. In accordance with Paragraph 12(1)(b) (where the firm is an FSB) or 12(1)(c) (where the firm is a PB) of Schedule 3, the firm shall, if it comprises more than one individual, nominate a person to - - (a) receive disclosures, under Part I of the Disclosure Law and Section 12 or Section 15 of the Terrorism Law (a "Nominated Officer"), in the absence of the MLRO, and and ensure that all employees are aware of the name of that Nominated Officer.